The following describes the implementation of a box geometry that can serve as a guide to users for developing their own geometry classes.

 public:

-The data members ax,ay,az are for the box size, the type static data member will be set to "EGS_Box" and used and the T data member will point to the affine transformation associated with boxes not located about the origin and/or rotated boxes.
+data member will point to the affine transformation associated with boxes not located about the origin and/or rotated boxes.
 We now need a constructor and a destructor for box objects.
-We provide two different constructors: one for boxes where all sides have the same size (i.e. cubes)
+We provide two different constructors: one for boxes where all sides have the same size (

 ax(a), ay(a), az(a), T(0) {